 A fair question that is, and “one that in recent years has been ‘mooch on moi mind’.”
 (A nod to Monty Python and their delightful skit ‘Flying Sheep’.)

 I, Michael J. Peterson of semi-sound mind and fairly well kept body, was born in Anchorage, Alaska and apparently spent some of my early years finding someplace warmer to live.
-So how on earth did I end up in Frankfort, Indiana where I had the chance to experience the blizzard of 91? https://www.youtube.com/watch?v=51r14vXK2zU.
+So how on earth did I end up in Bloomington, Indiana where I attended Indiana University, experiencing the blizzard of 1977-78. and Frankfort, Indiana where I've lived since 1988 experiencing the blizzard of 1991? https://www.youtube.com/watch?v=51r14vXK2zU.